bOmBeLq/laravel-flight/README.md

 - I didn't define swagger response formats
 - I don't like the `period` filter but whole idea of "nextWeek" is odd.
 I wouldn't implement it in my API.
 Just use date from/to filters
 - Tests for invalid file are missing
+- I'm aware that quality assurance job should build image in one stage and then use it to run tests and cs fixer